wvbe/interfais/README.md

 ```

 # Other notes
 I'm not very good with versioning, so I'll not bother with it while I'm still the only one using this project.
-Ff you'd like to use this project and require versioned dependencies, point to a specific commit, send me a message (and I'll version) or create a fork.
+If you'd like to use this project and require versioned dependencies, point to a specific commit, send me a message (and I'll version) or create a fork.
 Pull requests are, of course, encouraged!

 # Updates or next release
 * ui.input() configurator for text or input fields
+* ui.paragraph() takes formatting as second argument
+* ui.line() now also takes string arrays as first argument
 * Use a 404 view if provided and applicable
+* Fixed a rather serious bug that caused loads of rerenders

+# Known bugs
+* The system runs into an infinite loop or division by zero somewhere when the UI is too narrow to leave room for stretching cells one fixed-width cells take up all the space.
+For this reason, the minimum layout width is hardcoded to 60 columns.
+* Input fields may render partial formatting characters when they are almost as wide as the available width.
+The input value should be clipped, instead of the whole rendered line.

 # Licence
 Copyright (c) 2014 Wybe Minnebo